ikarus-project/ikarus/docs/website/01_theory/LocalFunctions.md

 void bind(IntegrationRule&& p_rule, Derivatives<Ints...>&& ints); // (2)
 ```

-1. This return a vector of structs of the integration point and its index.
+1. This returns a vector of structs of the integration point and its index.
 Therefore the syntax is usually `#!cpp for (const auto& [gpIndex, gp] : localFunction.viewOverIntegrationPoints()) {...}`
 2. This function is passed through to the given `localBasis`.
 See [Link](LocalBasis.md)

 The "..." in the `evaluateDerivative` function call are several variadic templates.